bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 They share some structs for communication that are defined in the `common_structs_mod` module.
 One automation task copies the content from backend to frontend projects to keep them in sync.
 The only URL the server operates is: <http://127.0.0.1:8182/cargo_crev_reviews>

+The web server CLI will access files, commands, libraries and the network.
+For the signing process of crev reviews it need the crev passphrase.
+This can be entered interactively or with the env variable ` export CREV_PASSPHRASE=your_passphrase`.
+Add a space before the export command to avoid the secret to be saved in the bash history.

 If I want to publish this on crates.io it must all be inside one binary executable file.
 It means that all the static files: css, html, icons, images, ... must be inside the Rust code.
 For developing it is practical to have all this files as files.